Abteeeen/n8n-resume-agent/README.md

 ---

-# 🧠 AI Resume Agent
+# 🧠 AI Resume Agents

 An **enterprise-grade n8n automation** that transforms raw resumes into **structured, explainable hiring insights**.
 This agent replaces manual resume screening with **AI-powered parsing, scoring, and role recommendations**, fully integrated with **Notion**.